AlexKalopsia/timelnr/README.md

 ### Sheet structure

-All the data is pulled from a Google Sheet with the following structure:
+All the timeline data is pulled from a Google Sheet with the following structure:

 |     |      |      |       |        |                |     | ENGLISH            | ITALIAN        | ... |
 | --- | ---- | ---- | ----- | ------ | -------------- | --- | ------------------ | -------------- | --- |